 - Effective 3/22/2020 all public restroom facilities are closed and will remain closed through the Declaration of Emergency.

-- Effective, 3/31/2020, the State boat ramp facility behind Dunnellon City hall will remain closed to coincide with Marion County’s decision to close County owned boat ramps for the health, welfare and safety of the community.
+- Effective 4/17/2020, the State boat ramp facility behind Dunnellon City hall will reopen.
+Social distancing executive order must still be adhered in order for the ramp to remain open for the health, welfare and safety of the community.

 - For questions or more information please call City Hall at 352-465-8500.